 10 Things to Know When Applying for Citizenship

-Ms. Vanessa Sandoval, Immigration Legal Services Program Director for SIREN, based in San Jose, California, talks about the things to look out for when applying for citizenship in the United States, as well as the benefits of being a United States citizen.
+Here are few highlights of the things to look out for when applying for citizenship in the United States and benefits of being a United States citizen.

 Some of the main things you should know are: